 - Registration Cost: $50

 - Program: Check out our PDF program here or scroll down.
 Our online college program includes a welcome session, four keynotes, four concurrent sessions, and a closing session.
-College 2020 registrants will have access to recordings of all sessions to watch later!
+College 2020 registrants will have access to recordings of all sessions.

 - Who can attend?
 Extension Master Gardeners.
 Trainees/interns may attend (with permission of local agent).
 College 2020 is not open to the public